brenordr/SpellKit/README.md

-# Rune v0.1
+# SpellKit

-ReactiveStore is a lightweight state management library designed to bring reactivity to your applications.
-By using modern JavaScript features like ES6 Proxies, ReactiveStore allows you to seamlessly interact with your state, abstracting away the complexities of manual state management.
+SpellKit is a lightweight state management library designed to bring reactivity to your applications.
+By using modern JavaScript features like ES6 Proxies, SpellKit allows you to seamlessly interact with your state, abstracting away the complexities of manual state management.

 ## 🌟 Benefits: